rekmus/silgy/README.md

 Use [REQ macros](https://github.com/silgy/silgy/wiki/Silgy-functions-and-macros#request) to get information about the request.

-Use [OUT macros](https://github.com/silgy/silgy/wiki/Silgy-functions-and-macros#response) to write the response to the output buffer.
+Use [OUT macros](https://github.com/silgy/silgy/wiki/Silgy-functions-and-macros#response) to write response to the output buffer.

+If you want to use Silgy as a regular web server, just to serve [statics](https://github.com/silgy/silgy#static-resources), leave `app_process_req()` empty and you'll have the fastest web server in the world.

 ## Some more details
 Silgy is written in ANSI C in order to support as many platforms as possible and it's C++ compilers compatible.
 Sample [silgy_app.cpp](https://github.com/silgy/silgy/blob/master/src/silgy_app.cpp) source module can be C as well as C++ code.
 Typical application code will look almost the same as in any of the C family language: C++, Java or JavaScript.